LayerManager/layman/doc/oauth2/index.md

 ![auth-code.puml](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/LayerManager/layman/master/doc/oauth2/auth-code.puml)

 ### Request Layman REST API
 After successful authorization, *client* is able to communicate with Layman REST API.
-To authenticate using OAuth2, every request to Layman REST API must contain two HTTP headers:
+To authenticate using OAuth2, every request to Layman REST API must contain HTTP header `Authorization`.
-- `Authorization`
-- `AuthorizationIssUrl`

 **Authorization** header contains access token according to [RFC6750 Bearer Token Usage](https://tools.ietf.org/html/rfc6750#section-2.1).
 Structure of its value is `"Bearer <access token>"`.

-**AuthorizationIssUrl** header is Layman-specific header and it contains URL of [Authorization Endpoint](https://tools.ietf.org/html/rfc6749#section-3.1), e.g. `"http://localhost:8082/o/oauth2/authorize"`.
-LTC uses the value from OAUTH2_AUTH_URL setting.

 Because access token is known only on server side of LTC and not to client side, every request from client side to Layman REST API goes through **proxy** on LTC server side.
-The proxy adds `Authorization` and `AuthorizationIssUrl` headers to the request and forward it to the Layman.
+The proxy adds `Authorization` header to the request and forward it to the Layman.
 To authenticate end-user, Layman then validates access token on *authorization server* using [Token Introspection](https://oauth.net/2/token-introspection/) mechanism.

 General schema of any request to Layman REST API: